gideonibemerejr/SEI-CC-2/work/w08/d2/01-02-django-class-views/django-class-views.md

 > Did you notice that we didn't have to put that route above the `cats/<int:cat_id>/'`?
 Django won't match that route unless there's something that looks like an integer in the second segment, thus it ignores `cats/create/`

-We'll need to add the `views.CatCreate` CBV to make the server happy, but first let's add a link to the nav for adding a cat.
+We'll need to add the `views.CatCreate` CBV to make the server happy, but first let's add a link to the nav for adding a cat...

 #### Update the UI